Orange and Apple French Toast Casserole

 - 3/4 cup (177 ml) orange juice, plus 2 teaspoons

 - 4 teaspoons maple syrup

-Grease a 9 x 13 casserole dish with butter or non-stick cooking spray.
+- Grease a 9 x 13 inch (23 x 33 cm) casserole dish with butter or non-stick cooking spray.

-Cover and refrigerate overnight, if making ahead.
+- Cover and refrigerate for 1 hour or overnight if making ahead.
 Take out the fridge 20 minutes before baking to allow to come to room temperature.